 Printer-Friendly Version Email This Article

-Autism Q & A: Autism Spectrum Disorders
+Autism Q & A: Autism Spectrum Disorder

 Recent reports estimate that, on average, as many as one in every 88 children in the United States has an Autism Spectrum Disorder (ASD).
 ASD is considered to be a lifelong neurological developmental disability for which there is no known etiology or cure.
 It affects individuals from all racial, ethnic, and socio-economic backgrounds.
 ASD is four to five times more common in boys, and the first signs usually appear before the age of three.